gekatateam/neptunus/plugins/outputs/promremote/README.md

  - each event must have `::name` label - which is used in `__name__` metric label
  - each event must have `stats` field, and it's type must be `map[string]number` where `number` - value, that can be converted to `float64`

-For each event, the plugin creates as many metrics as the number of keys contained in the `stats` field that were successfully converted to `float64`.
+For each event, plugin creates as many metrics as the number of keys contained in the `stats` field that were successfully converted to `float64`.

 Each metric name creates as `::name` label plus `_%stats subkey%`.